 What is Sexual Exploitation?

 A sexual offense conviction also has a significant adverse effect on the offenders’ lives.
 They have to deal with the stigma and shame of being convicted of a sex crime, and their criminal records are also made public.
 A public criminal record can make securing gainful employment or housing opportunities more difficult.
 It could also cause some lifestyle restrictions, such as being unable to live within a certain distance of a school.

-If you have been accused of a sex offense, contact a sex crimes defense lawyer in your city.
+If you have been accused of a sex offense, contact a sex crimes lawyer in your city.
 Sexual exploitation is a severe crime, and you need legal assistance immediately.
 It would be best if you had an aggressive defense strategy to beat the criminal charges you face.

 At Blank Law, PC, we fight for those accused of sex crimes.
 We help them navigate the criminal justice system and build solid sexual assault defense strategies.
-We handle sexual abuse cases involving defendants in Macomb County, Wayne County, Oakland County, Ingham County, Livingston County, Lapeer County, along with all other areas in Michigan, and throughout the United States.
+We handle sexual abuse cases involving defendants in Macomb County, Wayne County, Oakland County, Ingham County, Livingston County, and Lapeer County, along with all other areas in Michigan, and throughout the United States.
 You can rely on our legal team to support you if you face sex crime allegations.
 Reach out to us right away to schedule a Michigan criminal defense attorney free consultation.

+What is Sexual Exploitation?